faldor20/Wolf-Game/Notes.md

 [] create a way for prey to be removed from the group managers array of prey

 [] Create a prey Spawner

+[] impliment min safeness and safeness to move at as a ratio of the total group size

+[]impliment turning related to movement speed. so that it is rotation over distance not just rotation over time, that way the woulf actually has to turn around

+[] make it so each prey only does one hysics overlap by either combining the information in safness upadter and prey move or storing information between them
+[]figre out how to prevent prey overshooting their target perhaps
+[]better simulate behaviour by having the elk eventually bolt close ish to the wolf of the group is getting to far away.
+[]impliment path finding to allow the elk to move around the wolf